dontclickbot/dontclickbot/README.md

 #### `formattedArticle`

-This takes in the object returned by from `scrape()` and returns a string which is simply the article formatted in Reddit markdown.
+This takes in the object returned by from `scrape()` and returns a string.

 ### Todo:

-- Urgent: proper checking and error handling for when scraping fails.
-Currently posts an empty template as a comment.
 - Process article links which people post in comments too!
-- Mix images in with article content
 - Add delay between starting each watcher (`Promise.all` will run them simultaneously)
 - Add more scrapers
-- It currently waits 10 minutes between comments, instead of the minimum time reddit provides in the response body of an error
+- It currently waits a few minutes between comments, instead of the minimum time reddit provides in the response body of an error
-- Tests and refactoring depending on the response to this bot

 PRs would be seriously appreciated for any of these, especially the one for dealing with article links in comments.
 This is my first Reddit bot so I'm not too familiar with the API.